VirtusLab/akka-serialization-helper/CONTRIBUTING.md

 ```shell
 cd examples/akka-persistence-app
 ```
-And follow instructions from projects' README files.
+And follow instructions from their README files.

 ### Testing